 Colorized a black and white image with content-aware AI technology

 Below is a before and after of JPEG Artifacts Removal (note the artifacts in the clouds):

 Filters can be applied non-destructively using the smart filter feature, or applied directly to a layer, or generated as a new layer with the changed pixels.
 Not every filter will produce the perfect results on every image, so you can use all the tools of Photoshop to get the exact look you want by masking out various machine learning imperfections.

 I hope you enjoy exploring all the new capabilities.
-We want to help you bring your vision to life and stand out as a creator, and we know the labour and time pressure of trying to identify that ‘best’ idea in ideation within the time afforded for your project.
+We want to help you bring your vision to life and stand out as a creator, and we know the labor and time pressure of trying to identify that ‘best’ idea in ideation within the time afforded for your project.
 We built Neural Filters to help you get closer to your final results faster and try out as many ideas as you can before you take the result back to the canvas for final refinements.

 I look forward to hearing what you think.
 Share your work on social using the #neuralfilters tag to help us see your results and give back the likes.

 For more information about Neural Filters go here.